4 Jan 2020 HYN Himalayan Yoga Academy

 An asana is a body posture, originally and still a general term for a sitting meditation pose, and later extended in hatha yoga and modern yoga as exercise, to any type of pose or position, adding reclining, standing, inverted, twisting, and balancing poses.

-Yoga breathing, or Pranayamas,is the science of Prana (vital energy) which is referred as a source of all life in all living beings in this universe.
+Yoga breathing, or Pranayamas, is the science of Prana (vital energy) which is referred to as a source of all life in all living beings in this universe.
 It consists of a series of breathing exercises especially intended to meet the body’s needs and keep it in vibrant health.

 Other than for increasing vital reserves in the body, Pranayamas are mainly practiced for stilling the mind and thought process – as the prana and thoughts are no different.
 According to Yogis, we can control our thoughts by the breath, and breathing is a tool to harmonize the body, mind, and consciousness.

-Begin your yoga journey with seated meditation, which will help ease you into a meditative state before practicing the postures in this book.
-Finding a restful, meditative state is as easy as following a few steps – with the goal being to gradually lengthen the spaces between thoughts.
+Start your yoga journey with seated meditation to ease into a meditative state before practicing the postures in this book.
+Follow a few simple steps to find a restful, meditative state, aiming to gradually lengthen the spaces between your thoughts.